dcomtois/summarytools/README.md

 -   David Thomas
 -   Peter Nilsson
 -   Ross Dunne
 -   Igor Rubets

-If you find **summarytools** useful and want to support its development, please consider making a small donation using the *PayPal* button.
+-   Joerg Sahlmann

+If **summarytools** helps you get your work done, please consider making a donation.
+In doing so, you’ll help me feel useful, but more importantly contribute to the package’s development and help other people like you who benefit from its current and *future features*.
+I regularly receive feature requests, and when I receive donations, I set aside some time to work on them, making summarytools even more relevant for data scientists, students and researchers around the world.
+And no matter how small the amount is, I always appreciate the gesture.

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=HMN3QJR7UMT7S&item_name=Help+scientists,+data+scientists+and+analysts+around+the+globe&currency_code=CAD&source=url"><img width=210 height=40 src="img/paypal-blue.svg"></a>